 Surely, this soda company has heard that breast milk or formula is better than soda.
-These days, no company could get away with encouraging babies to drink pop.
+No company could get away with encouraging babies to drink pop these days.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.